William Contreras Player Props: Brewers vs. Red Sox

 William Contreras At The Plate

-- Contreras has driven in a run in three games this year (18.8%), including one multiple-RBI game.
+- In three games this year, Contreras has picked up an RBI, with more than one RBI once.

-- He has scored in three of 16 games so far this year.
+- He has scored in four games this year (23.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.